lixinW/ship-hats-docs/tools-guide/pcloudy/pcloudy-register-devices.md

 ## Register devices in the Apple Developer Account
+This step is required for iOS devices only.
+This step is not required for Android devices.

 ### To register devices in the Apple Developer Account
 1. Log in to the Apple Developer Program.